Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Conclusion

 \begin{IEEEbiography}[{ }]{Mingliang Xu} is a professor in the School of Information Engineering of Zhengzhou University, China.
 He received his Ph.D. degree in computer science and technology from the State Key Lab of CAD\&CG at Zhejiang University, Hangzhou, China, and the B.S. and M.S. degrees from the Computer Science Department, Zhengzhou University, Zhengzhou, China, respectively. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yi Yang} received the Ph.D. degree in computer science from Zhejiang University, Hangzhou, China, in 2010.
 He is currently a professor with University of Technology Sydney, Australia.
 He was a Post-Doctoral Research with the School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA.
-His current research interest includes machine learning and its applications to multimedia content analysis and computer vision, such as multimedia indexing and retrieval, video analysis and video semantics understanding. \end{IEEEbiography}
+His current research interest includes machine learning and its applications to multimedia content analysis and computer vision. \end{IEEEbiography}